 Take some time to look over your options for earning your Master’s degree in Healthcare Administration on this page, paying close attention to whether online degrees are offered, accreditation status and locations.
 Once you’ve determined MI healthcare admin schools that may meet your needs, submit a request for more information directly from our site.

 A master’s degree in health administration in MI can prepare you for a career in several different areas of healthcare.
 Some options include disease prevention, hospital administration, health care management, public health epidemiology, nursing home administration, health informatics and more.
 You could find yourself planning and coordinating health and medical services in hospitals, managed care organizations, public health agencies or similar facilities.

 Industries with the highest concentration of employment in health administration include outpatient care centers, general medical and surgical hospitals, and medical and diagnostic laboratories.
-The highest paying industries for this occupation are pharmaceuticals and medicine manufacturing, with an annual mean wage of $165,400, reported by the Bureau of Labor Statistics (2013).
+The highest paying industries for this occupation are pharmaceuticals and medicine manufacturing, with an annual mean wage of $205,470.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.